 Bambino Mio Review

 We have been using Bambino Mio for 3 years now so I have experience of using them from 6 months old, through developments, through teething, overnight, all the way up to the age of 3 1/2.

 The Bambino Mio raccoon nappy was the very first cloth nappy I ever popped on my little one’s bum.
 What I loved about this as a complete newbie was the fact that it was simple to use.
 With velcro fastenings for the waist, poppers to adjust the rise and with the sewn-in insert, you just cannot go wrong.
-All I needed to focus on was that fit, getting used to changing and washing and checking if he needed a booster.
+All I needed to focus on was that fit, getting used to changing and washing cloth nappies as well as checking if he needed a booster.

 I will always be grateful for this brand because they gave me the confidence to try cloth without overwhelming and this led to us trying other brands and designs and loving reusables for years.

 The Bambino Mio IS one of the more bulky and larger brands that we own so you will need to bear this in mind when looking to purchase.
 If you have a smaller baby or if they are quite slender, this may not be the right choice for you.
 I did find that when William was younger and chunkier, he filled them out quite well but as he grew and his legs became a little more slender, I had to have a big readjust to get a nice fit around the thighs/hip area.
 However, this is very simple as they have rise poppers on the front which adjusts the nappy up and down plus velcro which is easily adjusted to your baby’s size.

 Clothing for these nappies does need to be a little more stretchy for coverage or you may find you will have to size up.
 But it is also worth adding that there are many small businesses who now also make clothing for cloth bum babies so options are becoming wider.